 For more details on how to set up product variables, see products in the Analytics Implementation Guide.
 Some of the notes in that documentation need discretion of the team who is deploying it (example : Category).
 It is always advised to consult with Adobe before doing this activity.

 Analytics data is sent via a daily feed.
 Behavioral results will take up to 24 hours to be reflected within recommendations results on your site.
 As with all Recommendations criteria settings, this data source can and should be tested.

 For quick decision making on which data source is to be used, if there is a lot of organic data generated every day by users, and not much dependency required on historic data, then using a Target mbox as the behavioral data source can be a good fit.
 In cases of less availability of organic data generated recently, if you want to bank upon Analytics data, then the using Analytics as the behavioral data source is a good fit.

-With this, the set up on Analytics side is complete.
 Now it is time to map these variables on Target side for continuous supply of behavioral data.